sherafyk/vectorize-svc/README.md

 - `400` on invalid input or download errors
 - `401` if authorization fails

+When calling the API programmatically, make sure to parse the JSON body and extract the `svg` field.
+Printing the raw HTTP response will show escaped characters (like backslashes) around the SVG data, but parsing the JSON will yield the clean `<svg...></svg>` string.

 ### `GET /vectorize`

 Vectorize an image by specifying its `image_url` in the query string.
 This makes